piScope/piScope/Docker/Readme.md

     Containers will also be accessed through the VirtualBox shared network rather than localhost, typically something like `http://192.168.99.100:6082/`

+- Installing PetraM (about 5 GB) or PiScope (about 2 GB) from existing docker image.

+    docker pull jcwright/piscope

+  or for PetraM (also requires local build step, skip to end of next bullet.)

+     docker pull jcwright/petram-base

+- Building from scratch
-- Copy the Dockerfile.* files to a directory to build the images.
+   Copy the Dockerfile.* files to a directory to build the images.
    Container images can be run  from any directory after they are built.
-   When building Dockerfile.petram, define the environmental variable `GITAUTH` for access the currently private PetraM repository of the form `username:password` or just provide it on the command line in place of  `${GITAUTH}`.

    Run:

       docker build -t jcwright/wxpython-base -f Dockerfile.wxpython-base .
       docker build -t jcwright/piscope -f Dockerfile.piscope .
+	  docker build -t jcwright/petram-base -f Dockerfile.petram-base .

+  Now you can build PetraM itself.
+This command must be run in the directory containing the cloned PetraM repos: PetraM\_Base, PetraM\_RF and PetraM\_Geom.

+ 	  docker build -t jcwright/petram -f Dockerfile.petram .

+   Alternatively, when building Dockerfile.petram-no-git for cases where you have not checked out the git repos, define the environmental variable `GITAUTH` for access the currently private PetraM repository of the form `username:password` or just provide it on the command line in place of `${GITAUTH}`.

-      docker build -t jcwright/petram --build-arg GITAUTH=${GITAUTH} -f Dockerfile.petram .
+     docker build -t jcwright/petram-no-git --build-arg GITAUTH=${GITAUTH} -f Dockerfile.petram-no-git .

-  The last one is optional and not needed to run piscope workflows.
+  Note that PetraM is not needed for running PiScope.
 Keep the namespace preamble (jcwright) because the builds and scripts use that namespace.

 - Now, set up a working directory in which to run piscope.